 Trustees of the Beavers Charitable Trust

-Ronald M. Fedrick, Nova Group, Inc., Vice Chairman
+Ronald M. Fedrick, Nova Group, Inc., Chairman

 Bill T. Dutra, The Dutra Group

 The Beavers Charitable Trust is a non-profit organization first established in August 1977 through the foresight of the Board of Directors of the Beavers Inc. The Beavers established the Trust with a donation of $50,000 dollars.
 The first Trustees of the Beavers Charitable Trust were John P. Stoult, J. L. Feller, Lawrence R. Tollenaere, and James E. Dunn.
 Since that eventful era, the corpus of the Beavers Charitable Trust has grown, through the efforts of many generous donors, to over $19 million dollars.
 In 2016 the Trust will generate over $1 million in grants.
 A pledge form is available at the bottom of this page if you would like to participate either with a one-time gift or multi-year pledge.

 The Beavers Charitable Trust is home for hundreds of donors who have chosen this tax-favored means of charitable giving.
 Their gifts have created a permanent endowment that forever enables the Beavers Charitable Trust to make grants and scholarships to schools and universities.

 The Beavers Charitable Trust devotes its proceeds for the exclusive purpose of assisting students entering the heavy construction industry.
 The funds from which the Beavers Charitable Trust distributes grants and scholarships, are derived solely from interest, dividends and equity appreciation earned from contributions made to the trust estate by the members of the Beavers.
 Those contributions are made either directly from the members or from surplus funds from the activities of the Beavers organization.